Menu

 How to Spend 15 Hours on an Airplane

-Of all the destinations that we offer, southern Africa, Asia, and Palau are the only places where you’d need a 15+ hour nonstop flight to get there.
-When I traveled to Bhutan to join our Hiking in the Peaceful Kingdom trip, I flew nonstop from New York to Guangzhou, China (16 hours), and then on… Read More »
+Of all the active adventure tours that we offer, our southern Africa, Asia, and Palau tours are the only places where you’d need a 15+ hour nonstop flight to get there.
+When I traveled to Asia to join our Bhutan hiking tours, I flew nonstop from New York to Guangzhou, China (16 hours), and then… Read More »

 Questions?